-Newly constructed homes have been a hot part of the real estate market as the supply of existing homes on the market has remained low.
+Newly constructed homes have been a hot part of the real estate market as the supply of existing homes has remained low.
 This demand has also led to higher prices.
 In November of 2020, the median new home price rose 21% year-over-year to $335,000 compared to existing homes at $310,800.
 To offset the price gap, many builders offer upgrades or mortgage incentives, but it’s important to count the costs and ensure you’re working with a trustworthy company.
 Here are six tips for buying from a builder that may help you secure a solid home with a competitive price and mortgage.

 1. Research builders and their warranties